Can I Ride an Electric Scooter in Bike Lanes?

 Understanding the legalities and practicing appropriate etiquette is crucial when riding an electric scooter in bike lanes.
 While the rules and regulations surrounding electric scooter usage in bike lanes can vary by state, it's important to comply with local laws to ensure a safe and harmonious experience for all users.

-In New York State, electric scooters and bicycles with electric assist are allowed on some streets and highways, as long as the speed limit is 30 MPH or less.
+In New York State, electric scooters and bicycles with electric assistance are permitted on certain streets and highways, provided the speed limit is 30 MPH or less.
 However, operating these devices on sidewalks is generally not permitted unless authorized by local law or ordinance.
 This means that if you're riding an electric scooter in New York State, it's important to stay within the designated bike lanes and adhere to any specific guidelines or speed limits that may be in place.

 In Texas, there don't appear to be specific laws about riding an electric scooter on bike lanes.
 However, there are regulations for electric bicycles, which must be designed to be propelled by an electric motor and human power and cannot exceed a speed of 20 miles per hour without the application of human power.
 This implies that electric scooter riders in Texas should exercise caution and be mindful of their surroundings when sharing the bike lane with cyclists and pedestrians.